If you were hurt in an accident, you may be eligible to recover compensation through a personal injury lawsuit.

 Prepare for Your Deposition: Get Help From a Yakima Personal Injury Attorney

-At Kapuza Lighty, PLLC, our Washington personal injury lawyers fight tirelessly to help our clients recover the maximum available financial compensation.
+At Kapuza Lighty, PLLC, our Washington personal injury lawyers fight tirelessly to help our clients recover the maximum available financial compensation while they recover.

 We are prepared to guide you through every aspect of the personal injury claims process, including the deposition.
 To find out more about what our personal injury attorneys can do for you, please do not hesitate to contact us at (509) 866-4166 for a free initial consultation.